Aczel-Mendler Bisimulations in a Regular Category

 \subsection{Outline}

-The rest of the paper will be organised as follows.
-In Section~\ref{sec:relations}, we recall some necessary knowledge about relations in a general category and allegories, and particularly maps.
-This includes the definition of relations, their basic constructions (diagonal, composition, inverse, and intersection), the definition of an allegory, maps, and tabulations, and finally the characterisations of relation maps and the tabularity of the allegory of relations.
-In Section~\ref{sec:reg-cat}, we recall the definition of Aczel-Mendler bisimulations, and some of their properties that only hold under some form of the axiom of choice.
-We then extend them to \emph{regular AM-bisimulations} that work nicely in any regular category.
-In Section~\ref{sec:folklore}, we investigate the power-object monad and some of its known properties that enlighten its role in AM-bisimulations.
-We recover those properties in a purely relational way by observing that the Kleisli composition corresponds to the composition of relations.
-In Section~\ref{sec:toposes}, we describe a nicer reformulation of regular AM-bisimulations in toposes, thanks to the power-object monad.
-In Section~\ref{sec:simulations}, we extend this nicer formulation to simulations.
-Finally, in Section~\ref{sec:examples}, we investigates examples of regular AM-bisimulations, for Stone spaces, toposes of name-passing, and for linear weighted systems.
+The remainder of the paper is organised as follows.
+In Section~\ref{sec:relations}, we recall some necessary background on relations in a general category and allegories, with a particular focus on maps.
+This includes the definition of relations, their basic constructions (diagonal, composition, converse, and intersection), the definition of an allegory, maps and tabulations, and finally, the characterisations of relation maps and the tabularity of the allegory of relations.
+In Section~\ref{sec:reg-cat}, we recall the definition of Aczel-Mendler bisimulations and some of their properties that only hold under certain forms of the axiom of choice.
+We then extend them to regular AM-bisimulations, which behave well in any regular category.
+Section~\ref{sec:folklore} explores the power-object monad and some of its well-known properties that illuminate its role in AM-bisimulations.
+We recover these properties in a purely relational way by observing that Kleisli composition corresponds to the composition of relations.
+In Section~\ref{sec:toposes}, we present a more elegant reformulation of regular AM-bisimulations in toposes, enabled by the power-object monad.
+Section~\ref{sec:simulations} extends this refined formulation to simulations.
+Finally, in Section~\ref{sec:examples}, we explore examples of regular AM-bisimulations for Stone spaces, toposes modelling name-passing, and linear weighted systems.